rclement/romain-clement.net/content/articles/sentry-url-fragments.md

 ---
 title: Scrubbing URL fragments from Sentry crash reports
 summary: >-
-  When activating Sentry crash reporting in JavaScript/TypeScript client-side code, the default mechanism sends captures and send the current URL, including any URL fragments.
+  When activating Sentry crash reporting in JavaScript client-side code, the default mechanism captures and sends the current URL, including any URL fragments.
 This can pose a privacy issue when dealing with client-side end-to-end encrypted applications.
 author: romainclement